KanchanSatpute/Predictive-Modeling-for-Wind-Power-Estimation/Project_report.md

 ### __Executive Summary__

-<p style='text-align: justify;'> Current industrial practice of predicting the power generation heavily relies on a method known as the binning method which is recommended by International Electrotechnical Commission (IEC).
+<span style="text-align: justify;> Current industrial practice of predicting the power generation heavily relies on a method known as the binning method which is recommended by International Electrotechnical Commission (IEC).
 This is a simple approach where the main predictor, i.e., wind speed, is divided into discrete bins.
-The value to be used for representing the power output for a given bin is average for all the data points in each of those bins. </p>
+The value to be used for representing the power output for a given bin is average for all the data points in each of those bins. </span>

 Above mentioned method is a simple method which takes into consideration only a single predictor namely “Wind speed”.
 There are other factors